grant-olson/grant-olson.github.io/_drafts/magloop.md

 * **The Base Extension** Two sets of holes like the crossbeam support, but located so that they are *above* the capacitor housing so it doesn't interfere with the tension ropes.

+Review the picture of the assembled antenna if my placement directions don't make sense.

 Cut appropriate lengths of rope and melted the ends shut with a grill lighter.
 If you smell burning plastic and see smoke, you've